bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Line & Word Breaks</h4>

-Occasionally you may want to include a line break within a line of text, in which case the br element may be used.
+<p>Occasionally you may want to include a line break within a line of text,
+in which case the br element may be used.
 The br element does not have a closing tag, simply a beginning.
-In XHTML the br element is self closing, including a trailing forward slash, <br />.
+In XHTML the br element is self closing, including a trailing forward slash,</p> <br />.

-Line breaks are not to be used for thematic grouping of content.
+<p>Line breaks are not to be used for thematic grouping of content.
 Paragraphs or other elements are better suited for thematic grouping.
-Line breaks are specifically to be used where line breaks exist as part of the content, for example as within addresses and poems.
+Line breaks are specifically to be used where line breaks exist as part of the content, for example as within addresses and poems.</p>

-In addition to line breaks, you may also specify word breaking opportunities with the wbr element.
-Using the wbr element in the middle of a word ensures that, should the word need to wrap two lines, it does in a legible fashion.
+<p>In addition to line breaks, you may also specify word breaking
+opportunities with the wbr element.
+Using the wbr element in the middle of a word ensures that, should the word need to wrap two lines, it does in a legible fashion.</p>

 <pre>
  1  &lt;!-- Line break --&gt;